How do tense muscles affect us?

 5) Increase your magnesium intake

-Magnesium is an important electrolyte for muscle contraction, energy production, and bone and cell formation.
-Magnesium is also important for flexibility; low levels of this mineral can lead to a build-up of lactic acid in the muscles causing tightness.
+Magnesium is an important mineral needed for muscle contraction, energy production, and bone and cell formation.
+Magnesium is also important for flexibility; low levels of this mineral can lead to a build-up of lactic acid in the muscles causing tightness.4

-Magnesium can be found in foods such as pumpkin seeds, spinach, and avocados, it can also be found in electrolyte drinks such as Balance.
+Magnesium can be found in foods such as pumpkin seeds, spinach, and avocados, it can also be found in electrolyte drinks such as our own Balance Mineral Drink.
 These drinks normally contain plenty of the important minerals we need to sustain healthy bones and muscles.
 However, often they are also packed full of caffeine which can contribute to dehydration so be sure to check the label before trying one!

 6) Drink cherry juice